Nizarel/DevOps_DevSecOps/Scenarios/SecretManagement/KV_sp_rotation.md

 $ kubectl apply -f nginx.yaml
 ```

-Check the value of the KeyVault secret referenced on the pod.
+Check the value of the Key Vault secret referenced on the pod.

 ```
 $ kubectl get pods